LIFEHUBBER

 Readers following agent skills ecosystems and domain-specific AI workflow libraries.

-Medical or scientific teams exploring structured research support for evidence, protocol, analysis, and writing tasks.
+Readers comparing structured research-support materials for evidence, protocol, analysis, and writing tasks.

 Less relevant for readers who only want a simple everyday assistant.